Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

 Partner refers to the City of Edmonton, Provincial and Federal Governments, school jurisdictions, for profit and not for profit agencies, and organizations compatible with the vision of the Edmonton Public School Board.

-School Closure is within the authority of the Board of Trustees as derived from the School Act and the Alberta Closure of Schools Regulation, and is defined as any of the following actions:
+School Closure is within the authority of the Board of Trustees as derived from the Education Act 62(1) to, only by resolution, permanently or temporarily:

 Stakeholders are parents, students, staff, community members, partners, and government elected officials and staff.